EliotAndres/blog/content/post/jupyter-notebook-rest-api.md

 Jupyter Notebooks are pretty awesome.
 They allow you to prototype and experiment with ease.
 But did you know that you can also use them as a backend ?

-In this tutorial, I'll show you how to make a simple api that converts radians to degrees.
+In this tutorial, I'll show you how to make a simple api that converts degrees to radians.
 We should end up with something like this:

     $ curl "http://serverIp:8888/convert?angle=180"